 - Once submitted online the Office of Graduate Admissions will review your application for all required materials.
 When your application is complete, meaning all supplemental materials are received, your application will be sent to the appropriate graduate program faculty to approve your participation in the Accelerated Master’s program.

-Please note that you MUST have at least 75 credits in order for your application to be processed and forwarded to the faculty for review.
+Please note that you MUST have at least 60 credits in order for your application to be processed and forwarded to the faculty for review.
 Some programs have additional requirements, such as specific GPA requirements, or require additional documentation, such as Letters of Recommendation or Writing Samples.
-Please refer to your Self-Service Center for a complete list of your personalized requirements, based on your program of interest.

 Your patience is appreciated while the Office of Admissions processes your application, and our graduate faculty review your file.